unixwzrd/unixwzrd.github.io/html/_posts/series/local-first-ai-and-agent-operations/2026-09-10-hands-on-put-a-tts-bridge-through-a-model-free-test-bench.md

 test_lab.py
 tts_bridge_lab.py
 ```

-The publication package provides the same files as individual source disclosures and as one archive.
-The archive is the convenient path; the disclosures make the implementation reviewable without forcing a browser download.

 Download the [complete five-file Hands-On 9A package]({{ '/assets/code/agent-optimization/post-09a/hands-on-09a-model-free-tts-bridge-lab.zip' | relative_url }}).
 Every file is also available below through the site's standard collapsed source viewer.